anandsiddharth/laravel-paytm-wallet/README.md

 # Laravel Paytm Wallet
+For Laravel 5.0 and above

 ## Introduction
 Integrate paytm wallet in your laravel application easily with this package.
 This package uses official Paytm PHP SDK's.

 ## License
-Laravel Paytm Wallet open-sourced software licensed under the [MIT license]((http://opensource.org/licenses/MIT))
+Laravel Paytm Wallet open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ## Getting Started
 To get started add the following package to your `composer.json` file using this command.